43 C Is What Fahrenheit

 • Q: Which scale is more accurate?

 A: Both scales are equally accurate; they are simply different systems of measurement.
-Celsius is more widely used scientifically due to its simpler relationship with the Kelvin scale (absolute zero).
+Celsius is more widely used scientifically due to its simpler relationship with the Kelvin scale (absolute zero) And that's really what it comes down to..

 • Q: Is there an easier way to convert temperatures besides using the formulas?